xetdata/pyxet/docs/markdowns/quickstart.md

 info['target'] = target
 ```

-Continue to see how you can use pyxet on a private XetHub repository.
+Continue to the next section to see how you can use pyxet with git-xet on a private XetHub repository.